r4p-1t/for_r3/README.md

 - why don't you change your profile.
 - i am from csm-b
 - if you find this useful follow me and, i will share huge valuble info for u.
+- i found your user name on the S.E activity one pdf.